ArchReactor/telebotv2/README.md

 NOTES:
  - for testing purposes, the server code will happily run without an arduino, and you'll see the "move" commands in the console.  it will not auto-detect if you plug an arduino in later.
- - re-connection code is basically non-existant.  if the 2nd device reconnects it'll sometimes work, but reconnecting the first device requires restarting the server.js.
-Recomend refreshing all devices after stopping the server to get a "page not found" to prevent other odd issues.
-This is one area that needs work, patches welcome!
+ - re-connection is now working!  if the 2nd device reconnects it'll mostly work, sometimes it takes 2 tries.
+If the initial device disconnections, you must close both browser tabs and reconnect the "first" device first.  usually the "first" device is the robot's device.
+ - it is possible to run the node server on a 3rd device.
+RaspberyPi has been tested with node 0.10.16.  newer versions may not work due to issues with the SerialPort module.